 Another important aspect of your first day as a new mum is the changes you will notice in your breasts.

 After you give birth your breasts start to produce colostrum.
 This colostrum is needed to feed your baby.

 Producing breast milk post-birth can sometimes take a few days so don’t panic if you haven’t produced any in those first few days.
 Remember to breastfeed as soon as the baby is born.
 This stimulation will help your body kick into action to the production process for your hungry baby.
 It will also help with the bonding process between mum and baby.

 Your baby’s condition

-When you are at home a midwife will perform a heel prick test.
+When you arrive back home a midwife will also perform a heel prick test.
 If you happen to still be in hospital 6-8 days after giving birth this will take place in the hospital.
-The heel prick test takes a few drops of your baby’s blood from its heel.
-The blood from the test is assessed for health conditions.
+The heel prick test takes a few drops of your baby’s blood from its heel to be tested for health conditions.

-Your baby will also be weighed and if you notice some discolouring – don’t worry, jaundice is fairly common.
-Jaundice is identifiable as a yellow hint of skin tone and is normally picked up between 4-7 days post-birth.
+Your baby will also be weighed and if you notice some discolouring they will be checked for jaundice.
+Jaundice is identifiable as a yellow hint of skin tone and normally presents itself 4-7 days after childbirth.

 Your feelings post-birth

 You will be very emotional after giving birth because your body has just gone through something quite incredible.